prody/ProDy-website/tutorials/signdy/data.rst

     from pylab import *
     ion()

-Dali
+Searching the PDB with Dali and building a PDBEnsemble
 -------------------------------------------------------------------------------

-First we use the function searchDali to search the PDB, which returns a DaliRecord that contains a list of PDBs and their corresponding alignments to the reference structure.
+First we use the function searchDali to search the PDB, which returns a :class:`.DaliRecord` that contains a list of PDB IDs and their corresponding mappings to the reference structure.
-This can be used to build a PDB ensemble directly using the method associated to this class.

-Dali

 .. ipython:: python

     dali_rec = searchDali('3H5V','A')

+Next, we get the lists of PDB IDs and mappings from *dali_rec*, parse the *pdb_ids* to get a list of :class:`.AtomGroup` instances, and provide them together with mappings to :func:`.buildPDBEnsemble`.
+We provide the keyword argument ``seqid=10`` to account for the low sequence identity between some of the structures.

+.. ipython:: python

+    pdb_ids = dali_rec.getPDBs()
+    mappings = dali_rec.getMappings()

+.. ipython:: python

+    pdbs = parsePDB(*pdb_ids, subset='ca')

+.. ipython:: python

-    dali_ens = dali_rec.buildDaliEnsemble()
+    dali_ens = buildPDBEnsemble(pdbs, mapping=mappings, seqid=20)

 .. _`Structure Analysis Tutorial`: http://prody.csb.pitt.edu/tutorials/structure_analysis/blastpdb.html